-Prudent liquidity risk management implies maintaining sufficient cash and marketable securities, the availability of funding through an adequate amount of committed credit lines and the ability to close out market positions.
-The Company maintains sufficient cash and credit lines, and has no open market positions other than open positions from derivative transactions.
+Prudent liquidity risk management implies maintaining sufficient cash and marketable securities, the availability of funding through an adequate amount of committed credit lines, funds from cash pooling and the ability to close out market positions.
+The Company maintains sufficient cash and credit lines, and has no open market positions.